 Sharla Feldscher’s creative energy and media savvy has made her a standout in the public relations field since 1984.
 At FHPR, her expert knowledge, excellent attention to media needs and emphasis on developing meaningful client relationships have become the hallmark of the firm.
-She is proud to be named to the Philadelphia Public Relations Association’s Hall of Fame as well as the Overbrook High School Hall of Fame and to have received many other honors including the Woman of Distinction Award from the Philadelphia Business Journal and the Sarah Award from Women in Communications and the Sally Berlin PAL Spotlight Award.
+She is proud to be named to the Philadelphia Public Relations Association’s Hall of Fame as well as the Overbrook High School Hall of Fame and to have received many other honors including the Woman of Distinction Award from the Philadelphia Business Journal, the Sarah Award from Women in Communications and the Sally Berlin PAL Spotlight Award.

 Sharla’s early work in public relations, marketing and the media was inspired by her teaching experience in Philadelphia.
 Her love of children led her to write numerous books for teachers and parents, including two KIDFUN® Activity Books (HarperCollins) that were translated into German and Russian, columns in the Daily News and the Jewish Exponent and regular features for KYW Newsradio.